cortexlabs/cortex/README.md

 ### Spin up a cluster

-Cortex is designed to be self-hosted on any AWS account (GCP is coming soon).
+Cortex clusters are designed to be self-hosted on any AWS account (GCP support is coming soon):

 <!-- CORTEX_VERSION_README_MINOR -->
 ```bash